xinz/ex_aliyun_mns/README.md

 ## Configuration

-Option 1, we can set the authorization configuration in `config` file as a global setting, e.g.
+Set the authorization configuration in `config` file as a global setting, e.g.

 ```elixir
 config :ex_aliyun_mns,